-- 173. I recall YXL

-He was already at the school when I arrived in January 2007 and still there when I left in 2016.
+- 173. I recall YXL He was already at the school when I arrived in January 2007 and still there when I left in 2016.
 I can't be sure how old he was during the time he was at the school at the same time as me.
-He was the

-Computing and additionally held a non-residential position as an Assistant Housemaster.
+He was the Second Second of Computing and additionally held a non-residential position as an Assistant Housemaster.
 During my time at QVS I was the Head of Establishment / Head Teacher.
 I was therefore in effect his "Second Reporting Officer", in MoD terminology. - 174.
 I knew YXL reasonably well professionally.
 We were a small school and I had seen every teacher teach at least once even in my first terms there.
 When I saw him with children in the classroom setting he appeared to be professional and well informed when interacting with the children.
 I didn't see him discipline children.
 It wasn't necessary in the lessons I saw.
-YXL had a very effective professional manner with his pupils.
-I never saw him abuse any children.

 - 175. I was told by the MoD what the allegations had been but not in a formal way.
-I gather a former pupil (female) had accused YXL of having sexual intercourse with her while she was a pupil at the school in a small office off his classroom.
-When I arrived at the school YXL was on a returning to work programme.
+I gather a former pupil (female) had accused The school in a small office off his classroom.
+When I arrived at the school programme.
 He had previously been suspended during investigation by the MoD and subsequently cleared of the allegations made against him.
 Another teacher who had, I believe, been similarly charged, chose to leave the profession.
 I do not remember his name and never met him. - 176.
-Although the MoD investigation had cleared YXL in the GTCS subsequently launched their own investigation.
+Although the MoD investigation had cleared YXL, the GTCS subsequently launched their own investigation.
 Over the course of that investigation I met with their investigator and wrote them a statement.
-I have provided the Inquiry with a copy of the statement I provided to the GTCS entitled "YXL " and dated April 2008 which provides further detail.
+I have provided the Inquiry with a copy of the statement I provided to the GTCS entitled "YXL" and dated April 2008 which provides further detail.
 In the end the case against YXL was dropped by the GTCS as there was insufficient evidence to proceed.